cosmos/cosmos-sdk/x/ibc/light-clients/solomachine/spec/01_concepts.md

 ```

 The helper functions in [proofs.go](../types/proofs.go) handle the above actions.
+The DataType field is used to disambiguate what type of data was signed because
+of potential proto encoding overlap.

 Sign the sign bytes.
 Embed the signatures into either `SingleSignatureData` or
 `MultiSignatureData`.
 Convert the `SignatureData` to proto and marshal it.